jaredevans/alert_large_dns_packets/README.md

-# tracking_dns_traffic
+# alert_large_dns_packets
-Using tshark to track DNS traffic.
-May help you with detection of on-going DNS exfiltration attack.
+Using tshark to track DNS traffic and catch large (abnormal) DNS packets.
+May help with the detection of on-going DNS exfiltration attack.